Coronavirus 2019 (COVID-19) Basics

 - We are dealing with a situation that can be stressful and scary.
 It’s important to know that it’s normal to have reactions like fear, anxiety, or stress.

-- Even though we are all practicing physical distancing, nobody has to be alone.
-If you need to speak with someone, you can call the Los Angeles County Department of Mental Health Access Center 24/7 Helpline at (800) 854-7771.
+- If you need to speak with someone, you can call the Los Angeles County Department of Mental Health Access Center 24/7 Helpline at (800) 854-7771.

 - The Substance Abuse and Mental Health Services Administration has developed tips for dealing with stress during disease outbreaks like COVID-19.
 See their Coping with Stress During Infectious Disease Outbreak guide for information on recognizing signs of stress, and tips for staying healthy during outbreaks.